 I haven't visited Arua (yet!) but you might enjoy reading some of my blog, which gives you an insight into Uganda generally: Diary of a Muzungu www.muzungubloguganda.com

-Have a great time, I'm sure you'll fall in love with Uganda like every other visitor does! over 6 years ago
+Have a great time, I'm sure you'll fall in love with Uganda like every other visitor does! about 7 years ago